selimslab/selimslab.github.io/_NOTES/practical-skills/communication/listen-well.md

 ![](/static/img/listen-with-passion.png)

-Set aside your opinion, listen with a beginner’s mind.
+Set aside your opinion

+Listen with a beginner’s mind.

 Listen to understand, not to answer, not to offer solutions

+Argue less, listen more

 Suspend judgment, it’s not personal, not about you